wandb/docs/docs/guides/app/intro.md

 # App UI

-This section contains reference docs for the web app interface, hosted in the cloud at wandb.ai or [self-hosted with W&B Local](../hosting/intro).
+This section contains reference docs for the web app interface, hosted in the cloud at wandb.ai or [hosting with W&B Local](../hosting/intro.md).

 ### Pages